wildcherry500/rama-docs/README.md

 ## Phase 3: Building an AI Agent (Planned)

-We plan to build an AI agent that can answer questions about the Rama platform using:
+We plan to build an AI agent that can answer questions about the Rama platform and assist in development using:
 - Vector embeddings for semantic search
+- Rama framework
-- A knowledge graph for understanding relationships
+- A Graph of Thought knowledge graph for understanding relationships interacting with Rama
 - Self-learning capabilities for continuous improvement

 ## Setup Instructions